Roseanne Barr Is Looking For Lizzo To Thank Her For Paving The Way

-Roseanne Barr went from an Emmy-winning actress in a top-rated show named after her to a right-wing QAnon conspiracy theorist.
+Roseanne Barr went from an Emmy-winning actress in a top-rated show named to a right-wing QAnon conspiracy theorist.
 The 70-year-old comedian also seems to want some credit for R&B/Pop singer Lizzo’s success.

 Apparently, Roseanne Barr believes she played a role in opening the door for Lizzo to find mainstream acceptance as a full-figured woman.
 The Donald Trump supporter took to Instagram to share her thoughts on the Atlantic recording artist.